 On the 19th September 2017 the Company announced the discovery of high grade lead - zinc mineralization in a conceptual target that is now called the Bridge Zone.
 The Bridge Zone is interpreted to be a connection between Pegmont Zone 2 and the BHZ.
-The results released to date are given in the table below.
-For full details including comments on QA/QC please see the Companies news release VTT2017 - NR#10, (September 19th 2017), included in that news release are location maps and a cross section interpretation.
+Further results were released February 13th 2018.
+Drill results are summarized in the table below.
+For full details including comments on QA/QC please see the Companies news releases VTT2017 - NR#10, (September 19th 2017) and VTT2018 NR #02 (February 13th 2018).
+Included in those news releases are location maps and a cross section interpretation.